citusdata/citus_docs/dist_tables/append_distribution.rst

 The `\\copy <http://www.postgresql.org/docs/current/static/app-psql.html#APP-PSQL-META-COMMANDS-COPY>`_
 command is used to copy data from a file to a distributed table while handling replication and failures automatically.
 You can also use the server side `COPY command <http://www.postgresql.org/docs/current/static/sql-copy.html>`_.
-However, in general, \\copy is preferable over COPY in examples, since the latter requires superuser, whereas \\copy does not. \\copy actually sends a COPY ..
-FROM STDIN to the server.
+In the examples, we use the \copy command from psql, which sends a COPY ..
+FROM STDIN to the server and reads files on the client side, whereas COPY from a file would read the file on the server.

+You can use \\copy both on the master and from any of the workers.
+When using it from the worker, you need to add the master_host option.
 Behind the scenes, \\copy first opens a connection to the master using the provided master_host option and fetches candidate workers on which to create new shards.
 Then, the command connects to these workers, creates at least one shard there, and uploads the data to the shards.
 The command then replicates these shards on other workers until the replication factor is satisfied and fetches statistics for these shards.
 Finally, the command stores the shard metadata with the master.

 ::